 There’s a reason why this Californian outdoors brand has a reputation as the best in the game.
 Put simply, it’s because it is.
 Plus, not only is Patagonia’s gear a cut above the competition, it’s also sustainably made, using recycled materials wherever possible.

-Saving the planet and travelling all over it at the same time is all in a day’s work when you’ve got one of these bad boys strapped to your back.
+Saving the planet and traveling all over it at the same time is all in a day’s work when you’ve got one of these bad boys strapped to your back.

 The North Face

 Professional mountaineers have trusted The North Face to get their belongings safely up the world’s most treacherous peaks for 50 years.
 That’s because the brand’s bags are some of the most robust around and have earned a reputation among climbers, hikers and runners for being the best in terms of both industry-leading tech and faultless reliability.
 When it comes to picking a bag to take you around the world, those are two things that will help you out no end.

 Hailing from the heart of the UK’s Lake District, Millican makes luggage designed by adventurers, for adventurers.
 The brand’s timeless styles all have practicality and sustainability at their core – it’s just a bonus that they look great too.
 Using recycled materials, Millican creates unique and functional bags that are designed to stand up to the rigor of travel…even if that does just happen to be a three-hour flight to Ibiza or a train home to visit your parents.

 If you grew up in Scandanavia, the Fjallraven arctic fox logo will no doubt already be embedded into your memory.
 The Swedish brand has been making rucksacks for well over half a century and has gotten pretty nifty at it in the process.

 One of the main draws for travelers and adventurers is the patented G1000 fabric, which is extremely durable and can be waxed at home to increase water repellency.
 Very handy for those occasions where the weather abroad isn’t exactly living up to expectations.